 The Duke of Norfolk was implicated and there were rumours of help from Spanish troops.

-Like the Ridolfi plot, the Throckmorton plot planned the murder of Elizabeth and replace her with Mary.
+Like the Ridolfi plot, the Throckmorton plot planned the murder of Elizabeth and her replacement by Mary.

 In 1585, yet another plot to assassinate Queen Elizabeth was uncovered.
 William Parry had been working as a double agent for both the English Queen and Mary, Queen of Scots.